 Checklist for preparing your laptop:

 - Username and password: Check that your username and password is working before the exam day.
 You log on Inspera by using your Feide account.
-If you have problems logging in, you can find more information here.
+Read if you have problems logging in.

 - Access to the internet: You need access to the internet during the exam.
-How to connect your computer to the wireless network at UiS can be found here.
+How to connect your computer to the wireless network at UiS.

 - Install Safe Exam Browser (SEB): Safe Exam Browser (SEB) is a secure browser that has to be installed if you are going to conduct a digital school exam on your own laptop.
 This program blocks access to resources on your laptop during the exam.
 Information on how to download the Safe Exam Browser can be found on the Inspera assessment pages.
 If you have an old version of SEB installed, be sure to uninstall SEB first.